xnought/hyperloglog/README.md

 HyperLogLog algorithm from scratch.
 Count the cardinality of an array with with basically no memory usage.

 You could get perfect count, but it takes a lot of memory (hashmap).
+Instead, leverage statistics with hyperloglog.

 ```python
 from hyperloglog import hyperloglog